Wesley-Janson/Wesley-Janson.github.io/_pages/cv.md

 **Harris School of Public Policy Math & Coding Camp/Coding Lab** <br>
 Teaching Assistant <br>
 September 2022-November 2022
-* Serve as teaching assistant for the course designed to prepare incoming Harris students for the coding required in the core curriculum.
+* Serve as teaching assistant for the course designed to prepare incoming Harris students for the coding required in the core curriculum
 * Facilitate lab sessions of 12 students, providing assistance to students completing coding tasks in R.